Skip to content

 Cellulose or polyester, which one should I actually use?+

 It depends on the cavity.
 For a ceiling, I'd use pumped-in cellulose every time: it goes in as one seamless blanket with no gaps, it's borax-treated so pests won't live in it and it has been shown to slow fire spread, and it carries a transferable Life-of-House guarantee.
 For underfloor, where a loose-fill product is the wrong tool, polyester batts are exactly what I'd reach for.
-I sell and fit both, so I've genuinely got no reason to push one over the other.
+I sell and fit both, so I've got no reason to push one over the other.
 I just match the product to the job.

 Why don't you pump cellulose under the floor?+

 Because a crawlspace under a Queenslander is an open, breezy, sometimes-damp space, and loose-fill cellulose is made to sit captive in a sealed ceiling cavity, not hang upside-down in the open air under your floorboards.
 Underfloor wants a batt that's cut to fit between the joists and stays put: polyester.
 It's hydrophobic so the humidity under the house doesn't waterlog it, it's non-itchy to handle, and it lifts out cleanly if a plumber ever needs to get in.
-So under the floor I use polyester, not cellulose, the honest answer, even though I make the cellulose myself.
+So under the floor I use polyester, not cellulose, even though I make the cellulose myself.

 Is polyester insulation any good, or is it just a cheaper batt?+

-Polyester is the King of batts, genuinely good, and I fit it every week.
+Polyester is the King of batts, a solid product, and I fit it every week.
 It's locally made, non-itchy and safe to handle, there's no nasty glass-fibre dust to wash off your work clothes, and it shrugs off moisture.
 In 30-odd years I've never seen a polyester batt settle the way fibreglass does.
 It's the right choice underfloor, and it's the right choice for anyone with a sensitivity who can't have a loose-fill product.
 It's still a batt, so it has to be cut to fit every bay, but if it has to be a batt, this is the one.

 I'm sensitive to dust.
 Is polyester or cellulose better for me?+